 - Explain what to do if your child becomes upset or wakes up after going to sleep.

-- Explain the rules of the house that might apply to your child, such as eating only at the table, or no TV after 6 pm.
+- Explain the rules of the house that might apply to your child, like eating only at the table, or no screen time after 6 pm.

-- Explain rules about your home and possessions that might apply to your sitter, such as no eating on the lounge, no smoking in the house, and no drinking alcohol.
+- Explain rules about your home and possessions that might apply to your sitter, like no eating on the lounge, no smoking in the house, and no drinking alcohol.

-- Say if you don’t want the sitter to carry out certain activities, such as bathing your child or going out in the car.
+- Say if you don’t want the sitter to carry out certain activities, like bathing your child or going out in the car.

-- Mealtimes: the sitter should supervise your child in the kitchen, and while your child is eating.
-Hot drinks should be kept well out of reach.
+- If your child is having meals with the babysitter, explain that the babysitter should supervise your child in the kitchen, and while your child is eating.
+The sitter should also keep hot drinks out of reach of your child.

 - Ovens and stove tops: if you’re allowing use of the oven or stove top, provide instructions on how to use them properly.